npetruzzelli/bower-path-data/README.markdown

 ## API

-### bowerPathData()

-Does nothing / placeholder for an async method.

-### bowerPathData.sync(startPath)

-Returns: an `Object` containing bower path information.
+The main method and the `sync` method follow the same steps, but differ in how you receive the results or errors.

 > Checks if a `bower.json` exists, falling back to `component.json` (deprecated) and `.bower.json`
 >
 > _Source: [`find` and `findSync` methods](https://github.com/bower/bower/tree/master/packages/bower-json#findfolder-callback)_ in the **bower-json** module

 If a JSON file is found, the runtime configuration is retrieved using [**bower-config**](https://github.com/bower/bower/tree/master/packages/bower-config).
-The absolute path to the JSON file (including the filename) is returned as `jsonFile` in the returned object.
+The absolute path to the JSON file (including the filename) is returned as `jsonFile` in the data object.

-The JSON file's absolute path and the value of `directory` from the runtime configuration are resolved using node's [**path.resolve**](https://nodejs.org/dist/latest-v6.x/docs/api/path.html#path_path_resolve_paths) and the result is returned as `componentsDir` in the returned object.
+The JSON file's absolute path and the value of `directory` from the runtime configuration are resolved using node's [**path.resolve**](https://nodejs.org/dist/latest-v6.x/docs/api/path.html#path_path_resolve_paths) and the result is returned as `componentsDir` in the data object.

+### bowerPathData(startPath, callback)

 #### startPath

 Type: `String`

+A path to the directory to look in for the Bower project configuration JSON file.

+If the startPath argument is not a string, a `TypeError` will be passed to the callback function.

+#### callback(err, pathData)

+Type: `Function`

+The callback function will receive 2 arguments.

+If the callback argument is not a function a `TypeError` is thrown.

+1.  **err**: `null` if there were no problems, otherwise it will contain an error object.
+    The exact type of the error object will depend on the nature of the error and what module it occured in
+2.  **pathData**: an `Object` containing bower path information
+    -   **componentsDir**: a `String` containing the absolute file system path to where Bower components are located
+    -   **jsonFile**:  a `String` containing the absolute file system path to the project configuration file

+### bowerPathData.sync(startPath)

+Returns: an `Object` containing bower path information.

+-   **componentsDir**: a `String` containing the absolute file system path to where Bower components are located
+-   **jsonFile**:  a `String` containing the absolute file system path to the project configuration file

+#### startPath

+Type: `String`

-A path to the directory to look in for the bower project configuration JSON file.
+A path to the directory to look in for the Bower project configuration JSON file.

 If a JSON file can't be found in `startPath` an error is thrown.